aronfiechter/UROP2017-FSVD/README.md

   - [ ] read about C++ generic programming and templates
   - [ ] read parts of CGAL developer manual
   - [ ] read shortly about namespaces, new C++ features
+- [ ] implement FSVD using envelopes
+  - [ ] add function to given FCVD_HVD_Bisectors Ipelet
+  - [ ] make new function similar to FVD for points, but using segments
 - [ ] start implementing algorithm from Aurenhammer paper